Courses

 things-review-checklist

 You can break tasks further with checklists, which can be ticked off just like tasks.
 You can also set up recurring tasks.
 That way, when you finish one, a new one will be created, saving you the hassle.
-That can be a big timesaver if you have lots of regular chores that you need to tick off.
+This tool, along with the autofill feature, which can pull data from other apps, can be a big timesaver if you have many regular chores that you need to tick off.

 Tasks can be categorized via tags.
 There are a few of those by default, but you can add your own as needed.
 There’s also a quick search feature with which you can type text and find tasks or tags that include it.
 It didn’t quite work for us though, because it didn’t pick out all the tasks it should have.